-ABD operates under the authorities of the Iowa Alcoholic Beverage Control Act (Iowa Code chapter 123) as well as other applicable state laws, rules, and regulations.
+ABD operates under the authority of the Iowa Alcoholic Beverage Control Act (Iowa Code chapter 123) as well as other applicable state laws, rules, and regulations.
 ABD administers and regulates Iowa's alcoholic beverage laws, led by the Administrator, who is charged with the authority and responsibility of overseeing ABD's day-to-day functions and executing ABD's policies.

-ABD is comprised of three bureaus: Regulatory Compliance, Administrative Affairs, and Business Operations.
+ABD comprises three bureaus: Regulatory Compliance, Administrative Affairs, and Business Operations.
 Regulatory Compliance oversees regulation and tobacco enforcement, Administrative Affairs oversees administrative actions, licensing, education and outreach, legislative support activities, and rules administration.
-Business Operations oversees financial and asset management, product and inventory management, information technology, safety and security, buildings and grounds, and managerial oversight of the wholesale spirits distribution contract, which oversees warehousing and distribution functions and the fulfillment of spirits orders.
+Business Operations encompasses financial and asset management, product and inventory management, information technology, safety and security, buildings and grounds, and managerial oversight of the wholesale spirits distribution contract, which administers warehousing and distribution functions and the fulfillment of spirits orders.

 ABD's core functions of licensing, regulation, and the distribution of spirits, focus on maintaining a fair and level playing field for stakeholders; protecting the health, safety, and welfare of Iowans; and simultaneously generating revenue for state and local governments.
-ABD transferred over \$150 million to state and local authorities for FY21 and FY22 transfer commitments will meet or exceed past transfer amounts.
+ABD reverted and distributed over \$171.9 million to state and local authorities for FY23.